RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 would go beyond merely examining their professional résumé, but

-they have given, charitable organizations they have worked with or chaired,
+given, charitable organizations they have worked with or chaired, accomplishments

-accomplishments and awards they have achieved, organizations they belong to
+and awards they have achieved, organizations they belong to and boards they

-and boards they have served on, along with other aspects of their professional
+have served on, along with other aspects of their professional and public lives.

-and public lives.
-Their private life would also be examined (within reason)
+Their private life would also be examined (within reason) as well, basically

-as well, basically with an eye on determining each candidate's moral and ethical
+with an eye on determining each candidate's moral and ethical nature, and they

-nature, and they would even be evaluated by a panel of psychiatrists to determine
+would even be evaluated by a panel of psychiatrists to determine their mental

-their mental state (of course, since the evaluation is being done without the
+state (of course, since the evaluation is being done without the subject's knowledge,

 Next, after months of evaluation and investigation, each member of the PRC would